php-dev-br/laravel-doc-pt-br/helpers.md

     {!! old('name', optional($user)->name) !!}

-The `optional` function also accepts a closure as its second argument.
-The closure will be invoked if the value provided as the first argument is not null:
+The `optional` function also accepts a Closure as its second argument.
+The Closure will be invoked if the value provided as the first argument is not null:

     return optional(User::find($id), function ($user) {
-        return $user->name;
+        return new DummyUser;
     });

 <a name="method-policy"></a>